 “With ice, there’s a pleasant, gradual awareness of the going,” Jane said.

-“While going numb, you mean — slowly.”
+“While going numb, you mean–slowly.”
 Dotty shook her head and stopped rocking.
-“I think it will be fire.”
+“I think, fire.”

 The debate fretted on under the burning lamp.
-The fire popped in the woodstove, startling both of them at once.
-The refrigerator hummed and ice cubes jumbled as they dropped down in the icemaker…
+Flames snapped in the woodstove, startling both of them at once.
+The refrigerator hummed and ice cubes jumbled dropping down in the icemaker . . .

-This story will appear in its entirety in a short story collection expected in 2014.
-Watch for it on Amazon.
+This story will appear in its entirety in a short story collection expected in 2017.
+Watch for it on Amazon and on the website.